softwaremmm/gpas-tb-workflow/README.md

 #### Normal Local Running

 Input and output directories are specified as shown below, which supports running batches of samples.
 Note that the `--outdir` must be absolute.
 When running locally `-profile local` should be used.
+By default this will pull container images from the `lrbvkel2wjot` namespace which is SP3 / MMM.
+Use `--container_prefix = "lhr.ocir.io/lr3yhdniv6gu"` for the GPASLTD namespace.

 ```bash
 sudo nextflow run . -profile local --sample_input_dir <path/to/input_dir> --outdir </abs/path/to/output_dir> --seq_platform <illumina/ont>